objarni/code-katas/start-points/PolygonSplitting.md

    * a polygon from point (0, 0) to point (25, 0)
    * a polygon from point (25, 0) (50, 0)

-The difficulty with these numerical-geometrical algorithms is thinking about how to verify the algorithms behaviour with all the "fuzzyness" involved here:
+The difficulty with these numerical-geometrical algorithms is thinking about how to verify the algorithms behaviour with all the "fuzzyness" and other unclarities involved here:

  - round-off errors from floating point arithmetic (how close is close enough for a point to "split" the polygon?)
  - what to do if input point is on end point or start point of polygon?
  - what if several points are very close to each other?
+ - what to do with points that are nowhere ner the polygon?